wonsunahn/CS1632_Summer2021/exercises/2/README.md

 ## Tips

 1. We will try to apply the Test Driven Development (TDD) model here.
 Try writing the test case(s) FIRST before writing the code for a feature.
 This way, you will always have 100% test coverage for the code you have written and are writing.
 Hence, if you break any part of it in the course of adding a feature or refactoring your code, you will know immediately.
 Otherwise, if you test at the very end, you may have to do some major changes.

+1. Each @Test method represents a test case.
+A JUnit class with one or more
+   @Test methods represents a test plan.
+A JUnit class is usually named after whichever class it is testing, with the string `Test` appended to the tested class name.
+For example, Foo.java would be tested by FooTest.java.
+But this is not necessarily the case.
+A JUnit class may test multiple classes with related functionality; in that case, it is typically named after the functionality it is testing.

+1. Make use of the @Before and @After methods in your JUnit testing.  @Before and @After methods are invoked before and after each @Test method.
+They are used to set up and tear down test fixtures.
+Test fixtures in JUnit are objects that need to be created and initialized before performing each test case.
+You can think of them as "actors" in your test script.
+Having the @Before and
+@After allows us to avoid duplicating test fixture code in each test case.

+1. In RentACatTest.java, pay close attention to the Javadoc comments on top of each @Test method which describe the preconditions, execution steps, and postconditions.
+Remember, part of the preconditions may be already fulfilled with the test fixture initialized in the @Before method.

-1. Remember to _not_ mock the class under test (i.e. RentACat), only external classes that it depends upon (i.e. Cat).
+1. You should use test doubles/mocks for any references to classes other than the one under test that the tested class is dependent upon (i.e. you need to mock any Cat objects).
 In fact, if you don't mock Cat and use the actual Cat objects, your tests will most likely fail.
 I have injected artificial defects in the form of exceptions into the Cat class to emulate a buggy Cat class.
-Your tests should work regardless of what's inside Cat.
+Because your tests should work regardless of what's inside Cat.
+As to the ArrayList class used to store the list of Cats, you do not need to mock it even if RentACatImpl is dependent upon it.
+ArrayList is a Java standard library class so we will assume that it is fully tested and defect-free at this point.
+:)

+1. Remember to _not_ mock the class under test (i.e. RentACat), only external classes that it depends upon (i.e. Cat).
+If you mock RentACat, and then test the behavior that you are mocking, what are you testing?
+You are testing your test code and not your implementation!
+In fact, this type of test is called a **tautological test** since it will always pass, regardless of whether your implementation has a defect or not.

 1. The easiest thing to do is assert against a return value, but you can also assert against attributes of an object.
 For example:

     ```
     @Test
     public void testCatName() {